mbrumbulli/demoddix/example/README.md

 ## Introduction

 This is a simple client-server application example for **demmoddix**.
 It consists of four trace files representing runtime events of four nodes (one server and three clients).
-The system was developed using **moddix**.
+The application was developed using **moddix**.

 ## Architecture